Inspired by The Classic Bangers and Mash and Transforming That Idea into A Roast Potato Sausage Salad That’s Bold in Flavour and Big in Heartiness.

 - With the cos lettuce hearts, remove one leaf at a time and set aside.

-- In a bowl, add the mayonnaise, horseradish cream, soy sauce and the juice of ½ a lemon.
+- In a small mixing bowl, add the mayonnaise, horseradish cream, soy sauce and the juice of ½ a lemon.

 - Whisk thoroughly.

 - In a large mixing bowl, add the roast potatoes, roasted red onions and sausages.